Mishalzeera/the-money-manager/README.md

 with the name "the-money-manager".
 The database was named "money_db", which is classy.
 Then "users", "current_month" and "previous_months" collections were added.
 Also "wishlist" and "reward".

+### Connecting and Testing Mongo to App

+Using the same naming convention as the walkthrough exercise, env variables were set in "env.py" as well as configurated in "app.py".